TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 `/download`: 403 forbidden -> Private endpoint that can be related to file downloads.

-`/logs`: 403 forbidden -> Interesting restricted endpoint.
+`/logs`: 403 forbidden -> Restricted but interesting endpoint.

 All 302 redirects (such as /firewalls) point to the login page, suggesting that authentication is required.